Master of Cybersecurity and Threat Intelligence (MCTI)

 The Master of Cybersecurity and Threat Intelligence (MCTI) is a unique, cutting-edge program that offers professionals the potential for a demanding and exciting career in cybersecurity, cyber threat intelligence and digital forensics within the Canadian or global landscape.
 Graduates of this program become leaders in security analysis and design, threat intelligence, Security Incident and Event Management (SIEM), intrusion prevention, malware analysis, penetration testing, cryptography engineering and digital forensics.

-- a culminating, independent project in conjunction with an industry partner.
+- A culminating, independent project in conjunction with an industry partner or faculty member (one semester).

 - malware and forensic analysis